Hemlock Woolly Adelgid

 The process is simple—sign up, opt in, and we’ll handle the treatment.

-Our team treats hemlocks with a systemic pesticide, imidacloprid, that is either injected into large trees or sprayed onto the trunk of smaller trees.
-These methods limit the pesticide to the direct vicinity of the tree and minimize impacts on the environment.
-It is the same chemical used in dog flea and tick medications.
-This treatment eliminates current infestations and protects the tree from reinfestation for 4-7 years.
+Our crew uses a systemic insecticide, imidacloprid, which is applied either by injecting large trees or spraying the base of smaller ones.
+These methods target the treatment to the tree and minimize environmental impacts.
+The same active ingredient is commonly used in flea and tick medications for pets.
+One treatment protects the tree for 4–7 years.

 What Can You Do As A Landowner?